pyocd/FlashAlgo/README.md

 Framework for building Arm "FLM" style flash programming algorithms.

+## Other options

+Before you consider adding a flash algo here, you might wish to check if an open source flash algo already exists for your device or a similar device.
+Many of the FLM flash algos included in CMSIS Device Family Packs (DFPs) come with source code.
+For instance, the Keil DFPs include sources.

+You can download a DFP for your device from the official CMSIS-Pack list: [by pack](https://www.keil.com/dd2/pack/) or [by part number](https://www.keil.com/dd2/).

+DFPs extract as zips (change the extension).
+For the DFPs created by Keil, .FLM algos and code are under `./CMSIS/Flash/`.
+Other vendors may have algos in a different folder, and may or may not include source.

 ## Development Setup

 Skip any step where a compatible tool already exists